-We start with the observation that many video clips (movies and other entertainment media) contain frequent dark scenes, in which the highlights are concentrated in a few points or spots.
+We start with the observation that many video clips (movies and other entertainment media) contain frequent few points or spots.
 In many cases we can reduce the luminance of these points without affecting user experience.
-We propose a new software approach for runtime power optimization based on data analysis.
+We propose a new approach for runtime power vs quality trade-off based on data analysis.
 Our approach makes aggressive use of annotations to convey information about each frame or scene to the client so that there is minimal work involved at runtime.
-Additionally, different heuristics can be applied, depending on the nature of the video.
+Another benefit is that aside from the information sent through annotations, we can also apply different heuristics (more or less aggressive) depending on the nature of the video and the quality trade-off level chosen by the user.

-3. Software Annotation
+3 Software Annotation

 Annotations have been used before in other ways.
 In compilers, annotations are sometimes used for retaining part of the original semantics in the program.
-A programmer can also annotate the source code to pass information or hints to the compiler [9].
+A programmer can also annotate the source code to pass information or hints to the compiler [8].
 For example, register assignment for variable in C falls in this category.
 Other examples include the use of 'pragma' directives (C, C++, Ada).

 The process of annotating the data stream can be either automated (performed statically, through an analysis step) or under user supervision (for example, the user may specify which parts or objects of the video stream are more important in a power-quality trade-off scenario).
 We define data annotation as the process of analyzing a stream of data and supplementing it with a summary of the information collected; this information will later be used at run-time for data-aware optimizations.
-Annotations typically capture patterns or trends in the data stream that are difficult or expensive to gather at run-time on the handheld device.
+Annotations typically capture patterns or trends in the data stream that are difficult or expensive to gather at run-time on the handheld device and that can be exploited later for power or performance benefits.